OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 > In order to avoid SQL injection attacks within the app, use parameterized query methods such as `query()`, `update()`, and `delete()`.
 Be sure to properly sanitize all inputs to these methods because if, for instance, the `selection` argument is built out of user input concatenation, it could also lead to SQL injection.

-When exposing a content provider it should also be checked if parameterized [query methods](https://developer.android.com/reference/android/content/ContentProvider.html#query(android.net.Uri, java.lang.String[], java.lang.String, java.lang.String[], java.lang.String) "Query method in Content Provider Class") (`query()`, `update()`, and `delete()`) are being used to prevent SQL injection.
+When exposing a content provider it should also be checked if parameterized [query methods](https://developer.android.com/reference/android/content/ContentProvider.html#query%28android.net.Uri%2C%20java.lang.String[]%2C%20java.lang.String%2C%20java.lang.String[]%2C%20java.lang.String%29 "Query method in Content Provider Class") (`query()`, `update()`, and `delete()`) are being used to prevent SQL injection.
 If so, check if all inputs to them are properly sanitized.

 As an example of a vulnerable content provider we will use the vulnerable password manager app [Sieve](https://github.com/mwrlabs/drozer/releases/download/2.3.4/sieve.apk "Sieve - Vulnerable Password Manager").